Urfi: Nikah Urfi-Secret Marriage without Documentation | Urfi Nikah Service

-URFI MARRIAGE/NIKAH: The Urfi Nikah is a secret type of marriage in some Arab countries that happens without a religious ceremony.
+URFI MARRIAGE/NIKAH: The Urfi Nikah is a secret type of marriage without documents, in some Arab countries (and also in Pakistan) that happens without a religious ceremony.
 Urfi marriages are not recognized by law.
 The term Urfi, an Arabic word literally meaning “customary” is a reference to the customary marriages which are practiced in many Muslim countries today.
 Although modern Muslim societies often view it as a “secret” marriage, despite its literal meaning.
 The Urfi Nikah is a marriage that happens without the formalities associated with a religious ceremony.
 In some Muslim countries, it remains used as an alternative to marriage for women who were not allowed to marry outside their tribe or caste.

 Urfi Marriage is Not Legally Recognized